ruby/ruby/README.md

 error log and machine/OS type, to help others.

-Some extension libraries may not get compiled because of lack of necessary external libraries and/or headers, then you will need to run '`make distclean-ext`' to remove old configuration after installing them in such case.
+Some extension libraries may not get compiled because of lack of necessary external libraries and/or headers.
+You will need to run '`make distclean-ext`' to remove old configuration after installing them in such a case.

 ## Copying